 Fundamentals of Algebra is designed for eighth grade students whose mathematical development warrants a deliberate introduction to and reinforcement of essential algebraic concepts.
-This class will cover algebraic expressions, real number operations, equations, inequalities, graphing, formulas, and word problems.
+This class covers algebraic expressions, real number operations, equations, inequalities, graphing, formulas, and word problems.
 Students will work individually and cooperatively to explore and extend their knowledge.
 As in algebra, connections to geometry, probability, statistics, and technology will occur as students progress through the course.
-Our Fundamentals of Algebra class follows a high school Algebra I curriculum, but does not complete the entire curriculum.
+The Fundamentals of Algebra class follows a high school Algebra I curriculum, but does not complete the entire course.
 The teacher moves at a pace appropriate for the particular group of 8th graders.
-Students who take Fundamentals of Algebra in 8th grade generally take Algebra I as high school freshmen.
+Students who take Fundamentals of Algebra in 8th grade generally take Algebra I as first year high school students..

-Algebra I is offered to eighth grade students who have demonstrated a secure mastery of pre-algebra concepts in seventh grade.
+Algebra 1 is offered to eighth grade students who have demonstrated a secure mastery of pre-algebra concepts in seventh grade.
 The course begins with a review of algebraic expressions, simple linear equations and inequalities, and real number operations.
 Students build upon this knowledge to explore equations and inequalities both symbolically and graphically, functions, exponents, radicals, polynomials, quadratics, proportionality, and rational equations.
 Throughout the course, problem solving skills and techniques will be reviewed and strengthened.
 Pattern recognition is at the core of mathematical knowledge and connections between algebra and geometry, probability, statistics, and technology occur naturally as the course progresses.
-Our Algebra I class follows a complete high school Algebra I curriculum.
+Algebra I class follows a complete high school Algebra I curriculum.
 The teacher dictates the pace of the class to complete the curriculum by the end of the school year.
-Depending on a student's mastery of concepts in 8th grade Algebra I and the selected high school's math philosophy, he or she may place out of Algebra I as a high school freshman.
+Depending on a student's mastery of concepts in 8th grade Algebra I and the selected high school's math philosophy, he or she may place out of Algebra I when entering high school.

 Eighth grade science emphasizes a strong foundation in physics and chemistry, leading naturally to related topics in the life and earth sciences.
 Themes unify the sciences in this program by linking the structures on which the science disciplines are built.
 The four main themes addressed are Energy, Systems and Interactions, Scale and Structure, and Stability and Change.
 Energy is a central concept of the physical sciences and an integral part of the biological and geological sciences.
 Systems and Interactions are based on the concept that by defining the boundaries of the system, one can study the interactions among its parts.
 Scale and Structure emphasizes the relationship among different structures and the focus of the relationship.
 Stressed throughout each unit is “how we know what we know and why we believe it to be so.”
 Stability and Change is characterized as trends, cycles, and irregular changes in systems.